In how many countries is the Fur Free Retailer program active?

 Who can sign up?

 Any company selling apparel and textile products is welcome to join our program as a Fur Free Retailer.
-In addition to working with clothing retailers, the Fur Free Retailer program also partners with compassionate designers, celebrities, magazines and others industry leaders who help promote compassionate fashion choices by refusing to use or promote fur and by becoming a Fur Free Retailer Partner.
+In addition to working with clothing retailers, the Fur Free Retailer program also partners with compassionate designers, celebrities, magazines and others industry leaders who help promote compassionate fashion choices by refusing to use or promote fur and by becoming a Fur Free Partner.

 How do I become a Fur Free Retailer?